fylgja/site/src/components/hashlink.md

 ---
 title: "Hashlink"
-description: "The Hashlink is a small utility component, Which adds smooth scrolling to the page, via CSS.
-And a scroll offset to any element with a id."
+description: "The Hashlink is a small utility component, which adds smooth scrolling to the page via CSS and a scroll offset to any element with a id."
 npm: "@fylgja/hashlink"
 tags: "utils"
 preview: "hashlink.png"
 ---

 The Hashlink is a small utility component, which adds smooth scrolling to the page via CSS

 and a scroll offset to any element with a id.